 as we all (hopefully) know, a zebra has a combination of both black and white stripes, a unique pattern passed down from zebra to zebra but never staying the exact same.
 Each pattern a zebra is born with is never the same and neither are we.

-For a long time we’ve associated white with being positive and black with being negative (racism ring any bells??) anyways… The zebra analogy can be used to help cope with our daily lives.
-Reminding us that our life is one big beautiful pattern full of gray areas within the positive and the negative happenings.
+For a long time we’ve associated white with being positive and black with being negative (racism ring any bells??)… The zebra analogy can be used to help cope with our daily lives.
+Reminding us that our life is a unique, full of positive and the negative happenings, patches of gray to get there.
 Nothing is permanent.
 And nothing is only “black” or only “white” because the gray area does exist, even if it’s barely visible.

-“I suppose it’s false that we are afraid of what we cannot see and true that we are afraid of what we cannot comprehend.
+“We are afraid of what we cannot see and what we cannot comprehend.”

 emriyus 2022

-With younger generations becoming more glued to technology and material items, they are becoming less aware of the reality we face as human beings.
-Generally speaking, children born and raised with the technology and social media we have today are either “too smart for their age” or “too young to act smart” at all.
+With younger generations becoming glued to technology and material items to cope, they are becoming less aware of the reality we face as human beings.
 The divide amongst youth and adults is growing, as each town starts to border each together.

 That said, I usually end my posts with some kind of rhetorical question to get people thinking about existentialism, but is it too much?
 Is there such thing as “too much?”
 We’re all the judge here.